Sunf3r/WALL-E/README.md

 # `-1.` 🗒️ Notes:

+- I recommend you to clean cache and log out WhatsApp Web sometimes to fix decrypt bugs

 - Experiencing bugs?
 Open a issue with your problem or make a pull request with the solution.
 I will try to fix it as soon as possible.